je-s/TinyRestCallbackService/README.md

 | `WEBHOOK_BODY` | `time = <<timestamp>>, userAgent = <<userAgent>>` |

 # Purpose
-This tiny service was originally intended to track whether specific QR-codes have been scanned.
+This tiny service was originally intended to track whether specific QR-codes have been scanned (e.g. QR-codes printed on lost goods).
 For instance: In case a link has been called, a series of actions, such as notifications, can be triggered in order to inform about such an event.

 Feel free to abuse for any other purposes that come to your mind.
 I bet there are some more specific than what I've just described. ;)